The Rise of Nationalism in Europe

 - there was intense rivalry among the European powers over trade and colonies as well as naval and military might.
 These rivalries were very evident in the way the Balkan problem unfolded.

-- In 1914 the nationalism became a disaster in Europe.
+- In 1914 nationalism became a disaster in Europe.
 But the idea that societies should be organized into ‘nation-states’ came to be accepted as natural and universal.